 Location: FAAM Airborne Laboratory, Cranfield

-Contract length: Fixed Term (3 years due to external funding)
+Contract length: Fixed Term (Until March 2026 due to funding)

 Contract type: Full Time